Program Courses

 UGRD

-The third course in the Java sequence continues exploring advanced Java topics within a Java web development platform.
+CRThe third course in the Java sequence continues exploring advanced Java topics within a Java web development platform.
 Students hone their skills in JSPs, Servlets, session management, Expression Language (EL), JSP Standard Tag Library (JSTL), and JavaBeans.
-New concepts include, working with form-based security, listeners, filters, encryption, as well as, working with HTTP requests and responses headers.
-Students develop applications that communicate with a database.
+New concepts include, application security, listeners, filters, encryption, as well as, working with HTTP requests and responses headers.
+Students continue to develop applications that communicate with a database.
 PREREQUISITE: 10152107 Java Programming - Advanced.

 10152110